 One valid concern is whether our results could be explained by convergence patterns reflected in structural transformation processes (e.g., the export basket of post-war Yugoslavia converging towards the export structure of pre-war Germany).
-However, we have enough evidence to rule out that possibility driving our results.
+We have enough evidence to rule out that possibility.
 First, our main specification includes a term that controls for convergence effects, given the pre-war structure of exports in Germany.
-Second, we also perform a number of falsification tests to show that our results are particular to Yugoslavia, and not part of a trend in countries with similar export structure at the baseline period.
-Third, we show that our results are driven by within-industry variation based on characteristics of the worker returnees and of their particular occupations, as we show in the last section of the paper.
-In that sense, there is no reason that convergence would occur only for certain industries and not for others, in ways that also explain those within-industry
+Second, we also perform a number of

 4For example, the story of Suad Bešlić.
 Bešlić was a soldier in the Bosnian forces during the Balkan wars in the early 1990s who arrived to Germany heavily wounded in 1994.
-After his long and painful recovery (which allowed him to extend his stay), he followed studies in Germany in car design.
+After a long recovery (which allowed him to extend his stay), he followed studies in Germany in car design.
 After graduation, he started working as a designer in Lenthmer, a leading manufacturer specialized in firefighting and rescue vehicles.
 Over the years, he became one of the top designers of the company.
 Upon his return to Bosnia, Beslic set up his company which produces and exports parts used in modern fire trucks.
 All of his workers go through training both in-house and in Germany.
 For other examples see Online Appendix Section A.